-Encouraging responsible participation in lottery games is a top agency priority.
-The agency helps bring awareness to this issue through its ongoing PLAY RESPONSIBLY public information initiative focused on reminding consumers that the Texas Lottery Commission encourages conscientious participation in its games.
-The initiative was launched in August 2003 and continues today with the PLAY RESPONSIBLY message positioned in public communications, including how-to-play brochures, retailer and player publications, point-of-sale materials, scratch and draw game tickets, advertising and media releases.
-The initiative features the agency's PLAY RESPONSIBLY website page where consumers can find helpful information and links to outside problem gambling resources.
+2003, has expanded and continues today with the PLAY RESPONSIBLY message positioned in public communications, including how-to-play brochures, retailer and player publications, point-of-sale materials, scratch and draw game tickets, advertising and media releases.
+The initiative features the agency's PLAY RESPONSIBLY website pages where consumers can find helpful information and links to outside problem gambling resources.
 The agency website also provides retailers with a training video to assist in identifying signs of problem gambling and options for assisting customers.

-As a member of NCPG, WLA and NASPL the Texas Lottery actively supports the Responsible Gaming initiatives of all of these organizations.
+As a member of NCPG, WLA and NASPL the Texas Lottery actively supports the Responsible Gaming initiatives of these organizations.
 Since 2004, the Texas Lottery has participated in the annual Problem Gambling Awareness Month campaign, a grassroots public awareness and outreach effort of the NCPG.
 The goal of this campaign is to educate the general public and health care professionals about problem gambling and raise awareness about the help that is available both locally and nationally.
+During the campaign, the agency implements extensive education and awareness communications to retailers, agency and vendor employees, and players via social media, website, retailer terminal and agency publications.

+In partnership with NCPG and McGill University's International Centre for Youth Gambling Problems and High-Risk Behaviors, the Texas Lottery also participates in the annual holiday "Gift Responsibly" campaign reminding consumers that lottery is not intended for anyone under 18 years old.
+The agency's awareness efforts incorporate general-public messages via social media, website banners and in-store electronic displays and numerous retailer and employee communications throughout November and December.
 In 2014, the agency expanded its focus on Responsible Gaming by leveraging training resources (video training and print education materials) developed by NCPG and NASPL to provide dedicated training to its entire customer support team.
-These training tools have also been incorporated into retailer classroom training and training materials for lottery sales representatives employed by the lottery operator.
+In 2017, the agency produced a new employee training video that was a finalist in the 2017 NASPL awards competition.
+These training tools have also been incorporated into retailer classroom training and training materials for lottery sales representatives employed by the lottery operator and employees of the contracted advertising agency.
 The training focuses on identifying the signs of problem gambling along with critical helpline and counseling resources to combat problem gambling.
-In addition, the Texas Lottery produces and maintains distribution of a PLAY RESPONSIBLY pamphlet available at Texas Lottery retail locations and the agency's 16 statewide claim centers.
+In addition, the Texas Lottery produces and maintains distribution of a PLAY RESPONSIBLY pamphlet available in English and Spanish at Texas Lottery retail locations, the agency's 16 statewide claim centers and on the agency website.
 The pamphlet contains information about problem gambling and resources for obtaining assistance.

 After receiving WLA Level 2 Responsible Gaming certification in 2015, the agency embarked on an aggressive plan to expand its Responsible Gaming program and address action items identified in the Level 2 gap analysis.
 These efforts resulted in achievement of WLA Level 3 certification in 2016.
+In 2017, the agency entered the process for achieving Responsible Gaming Verification by NASPL and NCPG.
+The ongoing verification continues into 2018 as the process is revised and new criteria are implemented.
 In 2016, the agency launched a mobile application providing a convenient platform to expand the public's access to Texas Lottery game information and enhance the provision of player support services.
 The application features "Check Your Ticket" functionality providing an added layer of consumer protection as players have the ability to conveniently verify the winning status of tickets on their mobile device.
 Neither this platform, nor agency social media initiatives offer ticket sales.
 All purchases of lottery games must occur at a licensed lottery location or from a physical Texas Lottery location.
 The Texas Lottery does not propose enabling the sale of tickets over mobile devices or the internet.